Get Schooled

 Prioritize your finals by date and difficulty

-After you get your schedule for finals week, make sure to prioritize each exam or assignment by both date and difficulty.
+After you get your schedule for finals week, prioritize each exam or assignment by both date and difficulty.
 This will help you stay on top of each due date and maximize your time, spending less time on the subjects you are confident about, and more time spent on subjects you need to focus on a little more.

 Reread your class syllabus